timescale/docs.timescale.com-content/tutorials/tutorial-setup-timescale-prometheus.md

 sudo docker run -p 9090:9090 -v prometheus.yml:/etc/prometheus/prometheus.yml prom/prometheus
 ```

-To check that Prometheus metrics are indeed being stored in Timescale, run the
+To check that Prometheus metrics are indeed being stored in TimescaleDB, run the
-following command in `psql` when connected to your Timescale instance and check
+following command in `psql` when connected to your TimescaleDB instance and check
 that you see rows in the `metrics_values` table:

 ```sql